neonkore/Nunicode/README.md

 ### localization (collation tailoring)

-Note that tailoring is required for the most of the languages, but DUCET provides reasonable defaults for multi-lingual application.
+Note that tailoring is required for the most of the languages, but DUCET embedded into nunicode provide reasonable defaults for multi-lingual application.

 Localization (l10n) is performed by nul10n library which is not publicitly available, please email me to get complete feature set,